SebDevs/homework/README.md

 **Disclaimer**
-Still needing fixes for stylings and make the th page more responsive
+The app still needs fixes for stylings and make the page more responsive